blazium-engine/blazium-docs/tutorials/animation/animation_tree.rst

 State machine travel
 --------------------

-One of the nice features in Godot's ``StateMachine`` implementation is the ability to travel.
+One of the nice features in Blazium's ``StateMachine`` implementation is the ability to travel.
 The graph can be instructed to go from the current state to another one, while visiting all the intermediate ones.
 This is done via the A\* algorithm.
 If there is no path of transitions starting at the current state and finishing at the destination state, the graph teleports to the destination state.